How to integrate Alchemy MCP with Autogen

 Introduction

 This guide walks you through connecting Alchemy to AutoGen using the Composio tool router.
-By the end, you'll have a working Alchemy agent that can show all nfts owned by this wallet, get recent sales for a specific nft collection, check erc20 token balances for my address, fetch metadata for this token contract through natural language commands.
+By the end, you'll have a working Alchemy agent that can show all nfts owned by this wallet, get recent sales for a specific nft collection, check erc20 token balances for your address through natural language commands.

 This guide will help you understand how to give your AutoGen agent real control over a Alchemy account through Composio's Alchemy MCP server.